jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 The larger an interval is between two tones, the greater the difference in pitch between them.

-Interval names have two parts: quality and number.
+An interval name like "major third" has two parts: quality ("major") and number ("third").
-A "major third" interval has a "major" quality;
-a "minor seventh" has a "minor" quality; etc.

 The number (or numeric size) of an interval is the number of letter names from one note to the next in the musical alphabet.
 For example, the interval from a C to a D is a second,